Award Results - North Devon

 This award recognises and celebrates an employer's commitment, contribution and dedication to their apprenticeship programme.

-Thanks to Martin Slocombe, Director at The Sustainable Business Resource CIC for presenting the award.
+Thanks to Martin Slocombe, Trustee, 361 Energy for presenting the award.

 Highly Commended